esphome/noise-c/README.md

 Noise-C Library
 ===============

+**Note**: This is a port of the [noise-c](https://github.com/rweather/noise-c) library to support 1.
+PlatformIO build system and 2.
+ESP8266/ESP32 targets.

 Noise-C is a plain C implementation of the
 [Noise Protocol](http://noiseprotocol.org), intended as a reference implementation.
 It can also be referred to as "Noisy",